-If you go for a night-time stroll on a beach anywhere within striking distance of Alicante and look out to sea, the chances are you’ll notice a powerful flashing light on the horizon.
+If you go for a night-time stroll on a beach anywhere near Alicante and look out to sea, the chances are you’ll notice a powerful flashing light on the horizon.
 That’s the Faro (lighthouse) de Santa Pola, perched on the cliffs between Alicante and the fishing port of Santa Pola itself.

 It’s well worth a visit.
 The views are spectacular, to put it mildly.
 The lighthouse sits above sheer cliffs 450 feet (138m) high.
 It’s a very, very long way down.

 And to make it even more vertigo-inducing, there’s now a 100 metre long skywalk that takes you out over the cliff edge.
 You get stunning views over to the island of Tabarca, while off to your left the sparkling blue bay of Alicante opens up.
-On a clear day, you can apparently see as far as the Peñon de Ifach rock at Calpe, 70km up the coast (we couldn’t).
+On a clear day, you can apparently see as far as the Peñon de Ifach rock at Calpe, 70km up the coast (sadly, we couldn’t).

 If you’re lucky, you’ll also get a free air show thrown in.
 The lighthouse is a favourite spot for paragliders, effortlessly riding the thermals back and forth along the cliff top.
 It’s quite a sight; there are often half a dozen paragliders in the air near the walkway at any one time.